 - Course fees are charged on a per-credit basis and are the same for Washington state resident and non-resident students.
 Fees must be paid at the start of each quarter.

-- Cost per credit is $950, with a minimum number of 50 credits required.
-This estimate is for 2018–2019 and does not factor in other required student fees (approximately $600 per quarter), course materials, or any annual fee increases.
+- Cost per credit is $970, with a minimum number of 50 credits required.
+This rate is for 2019–2020 and does not factor in other required student fees (approximately $600 per quarter), course materials, or any annual fee increases.

 - The MS Capstone program is not covered by the Washington State Tuition Exemption Program for Washington State employees and UW faculty/staff.

-- International MS students must meet the UW’s financial ability requirement to show adequate funding to cover living costs and tuition and campus fees for the first year of study.
+- International MS and MPH students must meet the UW’s financial ability requirement to show adequate funding to cover living costs and tuition and campus fees for the first year of study.

 - Students submit the financial ability statement after accepting the offer admission.